the-teachingRSE-project/competencies/competencies.md

-This paper started from a community workshop at deRSE23 in Paderborn where people working in RSE related fields got together to figure out structures and ideas of educating newcomers to this field.
+This paper started from a community workshop at deRSE23 in Paderborn where people working in RSE related fields got together to figure out structures and ideas for educating newcomers to this field.
 One outcome of this diverse gathering is that RSEs from far away fields gather around similar core concepts but at the same time share a vision of how to update the scientific ecosystem to the age of digitalization.
-In this publication we have tried to formalise these concepts.
+In this publication, we have tried to formalise these concepts.
-We have formulated a set of values that guide our actions in society and manifestly makes RSEs part of the community of values of scientists but at the same time, being Software Engineers, we cherish that we have to take responsibility for our tools.
+We have formulated a set of values that guide our actions in society to manifestly make RSEs part of the scientific community but at the same time, being Software Engineers, we cherish that we have to take responsibility for our tools.
 We continue with core competencies that have been intentionally formulated abstractly without referencing any particular information processing device.
 As expected, we draw equally upon notions from software engineering and research, but find that we likewise require teamwork capabilities.
-We continue with detailing these competencies in various dimensions, and find that a different amount is required in different positions and scientific domains.
+We continue with detailing these competencies in various dimensions and find that a different amount is required in different positions and scientific domains.
 Nevertheless, they are required and hence the values and competencies form a common denominator that unifies RSEs and enables them to identify with this domain that will become critically important for many areas of science.
-These competencies at the intersection of research and software engineering coupled with a firm believe in team processes makes RSEs sought after on the job market and their values make them responsible members of a digital society.
+These competencies at the intersection of research and software engineering coupled with a firm belief in team processes makes RSEs sought after on the job market and their values make them responsible members of a digital society.
 This yields a qualification profile which makes an education based on it highly attractive to young people.
-At an institutional level, research performing organisations have a growing interest to foster RSE training to support the use of FAIR data and FAIR software in the academic world, a direction determined by new incentives created by scientific journals and librarians.
+At an institutional level, research performing organisations have a growing interest in fostering RSE training to support the use of FAIR data and FAIR software in the academic world, a direction determined by new incentives created by scientific journals and librarians.
 How we update existing institutions and set up new ones that provide this education will be the topic of a follow-up paper.